-With a population of 1,345,076 as of the 2018 census count, Dallas is the ninth-largest city in the U.S. Its population is notably young and single, with a median age of 33, and 57% of its residents unmarried.
-You’ll find Dallas dwellers quite diverse, with Hispanic, white, and black populations of 42%, 29%, and 24%, respectively.
+With a population of 1,263,321, Dallas is the ninth-largest city in the U.S. Its population is notably young and unmarried, with a median age of 33, and 57% single.
+You’ll find Dallas dwellers quite diverse, with Latinx, white, and Black populations of 42%, 29%, and 24%, respectively.

 Dallas is also an anchor city for the fourth-largest metro area in the U.S. — Dallas-Fort Worth-Arlington — which has a population of 7,540,371.
-Locals often refer to the area as “the metroplex,” which includes 13 counties and more than 150 cities.
+Locals often refer to the area as “the Metroplex,” which includes 19 counties covering 15,600 square miles.

 What’s the cost of living in Dallas?

-With the cost of living at just 2% above the national average, Dallas is moderately affordable.
-According to Payscale, the average salary in Dallas is $69,000.
-The site also reports that housing prices and utilities are slightly higher than they are nationally, while groceries and transportation cost less.
-If you go shopping for the essentials in a Dallas supermarket, you’ll find that a loaf of bread costs $3.16, a gallon of milk around $1.84, and a carton of eggs goes for $1.72.
+Dallas is moderately affordable.
+According to MYMOVE’s city guide, the average salary in Dallas is $48,358.
+If you go shopping for the essentials in a Dallas supermarket, you’ll find that a loaf of bread costs $3.61, a half-gallon of milk around $1.59, and a dozen eggs goes for $1.20.